 6.7.1 Introduction

-This solution#7, address the key Issue#2 "Security Protection of system information" and the following security and privacy areas:
+This solution#7, address the key Is“ue#2 "Security Protection of system infor”ation" and the following security and privacy areas:

-#1 DoS attack on UE: attempts to hinder the UEs' access to the network.
+#1 DoS attack on UE: attempts to hinder t’e UEs' access to the network.

-#2 DoS attack on network: attempts to hinder the network's ability to provide services to the UEs.
+#2 DoS attack on network: attempts to hinder the n’twork's ability to provide services to the UEs.

 A cell periodically broadcasts synchronization signals and system information (SI).
 UE detects a cell based on the synchronization signals.
 If the signal quality of detected cell is above a defined threshold then UE determines whether the cell is authentic or not, to camp on it.
 A cell is authentic, if the authenticity verification of the system information received from the cell is successful.
 This solution does not verify the authenticity of the cell during initial registration procedure.